Eclipse91/Food-Table-Reader/README.md

 ## Drivers Download
 - Firefox: https://github.com/mozilla/geckodriver/releases
-   Ensure that the GeckoDriver version is compatible with your Firefox browser version.
+  - Ensure that the GeckoDriver version is compatible with your Firefox browser version.
+It works only in the roots for me.
 - Chrome: https://googlechromelabs.github.io/chrome-for-testing/
-   Make sure the ChromeDriver version aligns with your Chrome browser version.
+  - Make sure the ChromeDriver version aligns with your Chrome browser version.
 - Microsoft Edge: https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/?form=MA13LH
-   Confirm that the EdgeDriver version matches your Microsoft Edge browser version.
+  - Confirm that the EdgeDriver version matches your Microsoft Edge browser version.

 ## Getting Started

 1. **Clone the repository**: